textalysis/22_wub_longdocclassification/README.md

 Code to train the large dataset (already modified with possible solutions like set batch_size to 1): **BERT_Hierarchical_large.ipynb**

-Details of memory message problem when using the whole training dataset: **message.txt**
+Details of memory usage problem when using the whole training dataset: **message.txt**

 ## With very small samples (BERT_Hierarchical.ipynb)